EmilHvitfeldt/smltar/docs/07_ml_classification.md

 balance.
 My correct balance is XXXX"
 ```

 The complaint narratives contain many series of capital `"X"`'s.
-These strings (like "XX/XX" or "XXXX XXXX XXXX XXXX") are used to to protect personally identifiable information (PII) in this publicly available data set.
+These strings (like "XX/XX" or "XXXX XXXX XXXX XXXX") are used to to protect personally identifiable information (PII)\index{PII}\index{personally identifiable information|see {PII}} in this publicly available data set.
 This is not a universal censoring mechanism; censoring and PII protection will vary from source to source.
-Hopefully you will be able to find information on PII censoring in a data dictionary, but you should always look at the data yourself to verify.
+Hopefully you will be able to find information on PII\index{PII} censoring\index{censoring} in a data dictionary, but you should always look at the data yourself to verify.

-We also see that monetary amounts are surrounded by curly brackets (like `"{$21.00}"`); this is another text preprocessing step that has been taken care of for us.
-We could craft a regular expression to extract all the dollar amounts.
+We also see that monetary amounts are surrounded by curly brackets (like `"{$21.00}"`); this is another text preprocessing\index{preprocessing} step that has been taken care of for us.
+We could craft a regular expression\index{regex} to extract all the dollar amounts.

 ```r